On this page:

 Iowa Business Recovery Assistance

 Resources and information gathered by the Iowa Economic Development Authority (IEDA) that may be useful to partners across Iowa.

 Iowa Business Recovery Assistance

 Small Business Loans: Economic Injury Disaster Loans

-Loans available to help businesses alleviate economic injury due to COVID-19
+Loans available to help businesses and non-profits due to COVID-19

 Iowa small businesses can apply for Economic Injury Disaster Loans (EIDL).
 The Small Business Association (SBA) made loans available statewide to small businesses and private, non-profit organizations to help alleviate economic injury caused by COVID-19.
 SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance to help small businesses overcome the temporary loss of revenue.